UNO-CYBR-8420-Team1/CYBR8420-Suricata/Proposal.md

 The Suricata project is continuously evolving with regular/recent [security patches and updates](https://suricata.io/category/release/).
 The development team maintains an active changelog to track all known vulnerabilities, mitigations, and feature upgrades, ensuring that Suricata remains a reliable and secure network monitoring solution.

+# Hypothetical Operational Environment: Healthcare System

+For our project we have chosen to use the healthcare system as Suricata hypothetical operational environment which consists of hospitals, clinics, and remote health facilities.
+The healthcare system relies heavily on interconnected electronic health record (EHR) systems, cloud-based medical applications, and networked medical devices like infusion pumps, patient monitors, and imaging systems to provide critical care to patients.
+In this environment, Suricata plays a key role in monitoring network traffic, detecting anomalies, and safeguarding sensitive data.

+One of the most critical components in this healthcare system is the electronic health record (EHR) system, which stores a vast amount of sensitive patient data, including medical histories, prescriptions, lab results, and personal information.
+Additionally, various medical devices, such as imaging equipment and heart monitors, are connected to the network, making them potential targets for cyberattacks.
+Remote access systems for telehealth consultations and patient monitoring further expand the network’s vulnerability, as physicians and healthcare staff need secure ways to access patient data from different locations.

+In this environment, security needs are focused on protecting patient data privacy and ensuring compliance with regulations such as HIPAA (Health Insurance Portability and Accountability Act).
+There is also a need for constant network monitoring to detect unauthorized access or suspicious activities that could compromise patient data or disrupt the hospital's medical devices.
+Suricata is crucial in identifying and preventing potential intrusions, such as attempts to manipulate patient records, alter prescriptions, or tamper with the hospital's connected medical equipment.

 # Perceived Threats by Users
 Attackers could try to breach the network with common attacks like:
 -   Brute force attacks